fbielejec/fbielejec.github.io/_posts/2026-05-15-aggressive-bear-short-gem.md

 # <a name="intro"/> Introduction

-In a previous post we looked at [GEM market bear models]({{ site.baseurl }}{% post_url 2026-04-24-gem-bear-market-models %}), who can show a slight win a market in a adverse conditions.
+In a previous post we looked at [GEM market bear models]({{ site.baseurl }}{% post_url 2026-04-24-gem-bear-market-models %}), who can show a win even in a market in a adverse conditions.
-The bear specialist GEM model won with the market by *mostly not playing*.
+The bear specialist GEM model won by *mostly not playing*.
 It sat in cash for six and a half months of 2022, then entered EURUSDT once a clean uptrend emerged -- with a brief rotation through PAXG (tokenized gold) in late December -- finishing the window at +6.40% while BTC was down roughly 65% from its all-time high.

 In this post we research a different, more aggressive strategy.